 Corneal and limbal neoplasms are uncommon in dogs and can be confused with nodular fasciitis and proliferative keratoconjunctivitis in Collies.
+Biopsy is often necessary to establish the diagnosis and the specific plan for the best therapy.
 Limbal or epibulbar malignant melanomas are focal, usually superficial, pigmented masses that extend both onto the cornea and caudally toward the globe's equator.
-After close intraocular examination, including gonioscopy and B-scan ultrasonography, to detect possible penetration of the sclera, partial to full-thickness surgical excision with scleral grafts, cryotherapy, or laser photocoagulation is usually successful.
+After close intraocular examination (including gonioscopy and B-scan ultrasonography) to detect possible penetration of the sclera, partial to full-thickness surgical excision with scleral grafts, cryotherapy, or laser photocoagulation is usually successful.
 If intraocular extension occurs, enucleation is performed.

-Melanomas are the most common uveal neoplasm, are usually pigmented, and most frequently involve the iris and ciliary body.
+Melanomas are the most common uveal neoplasm, are usually pigmented, and most frequently involve the iris and ciliary body, with the latter being the site of origin.
 Choroidal melanomas, common in people, are rare in dogs.
 Clinical signs of anterior uveal melanomas may include an obvious mass, persistent iridocyclitis, hyphema, glaucoma, and pain.
-These melanomas are divided into melanocytic melanomas (80–90%) and malignant melanomas (10–15%).
+These melanomas are divided into melanocytic melanomas (80%–90%) and malignant melanomas (10%–15%).
 Metastasis is infrequent (<5%).
 Ciliary body adenoma and adenocarcinoma are the most frequent epithelial neoplasms of the anterior uvea.
 Signs may include hyphema, glaucoma, and usually a nonpigmented mass behind the iris and in the pupil.
 Neoplasms of neuroectodermal origin are rare.
 Treatment is usually enucleation.
-Recent studies in iridal melanomas, especially in young Labrador Retrievers, suggest noninvasive diode laser photocoagulation may be effective and can be repeated if necessary, thereby avoiding enucleation.
+Recent studies in iridal melanomas, especially in young Labrador Retrievers, suggest that noninvasive diode laser photocoagulation may be effective and can be repeated if necessary, thereby avoiding enucleation.

 Secondary uveal adenocarcinomas are relatively infrequent and originate from a number of distant sites.
-Other neoplasms such as the transmissible venereal tumor and hemangiosarcoma may metastasize to the anterior uvea.
-Lymphosarcoma frequently involves the anterior uvea and other ocular structures, and may present as bilateral disease.
-Systemic therapy with topical and/or systemic anti-inflammatory treatment for intraocular lymphoma may be attempted using one of several available lymphoma protocols (eg, Madison, WI or Animal Medical Center: combination of cyclophosphamide, prednisolone, vincristine, and/or doxorubicin), but dogs with both intraocular and systemic lymphoma have shorter survival times.
+Other neoplasms, such as transmissible venereal tumor and hemangiosarcoma, may metastasize to the anterior uvea.
+Lymphosarcoma frequently involves the anterior uvea and other ocular structures and may present as bilateral disease.
+Systemic therapy with topical and/or systemic anti-inflammatory treatment for intraocular lymphoma may be attempted using one of several available lymphoma protocols (eg, combination of cyclophosphamide, prednisolone, vincristine, and/or doxorubicin), but dogs with both intraocular and systemic lymphoma have shorter survival times.